I-had-a-bad-idea/Binary-to-morse/README.md

 # Binary-to-morse

 Listen to your favourite executables.
 Converts binary into morse and plays it.
+Sounds terrible but is fun.

 ## Description